d4nc3w/Naive-Bayes/README.md

 This function predicts the label for a single instance using the Naive Bayes classifier.

+Step by step:

+for label, prior_prob in prior.items(): Iterates over each class (label) and its prior probability (prior_prob).

+for col, value in row.items(): Iterates over each feature (col) and its value (value) in the current instance (row).

+prob *= cond_probabilities[label][col][value]: Updates the probability by multiplying it with the corresponding conditional probability.

   Evaluation Metrics Functions:

     def accuracy(y_true, y_pred):
         ...

 These functions calculate various evaluation metrics like accuracy, precision, recall, and F-measure.

+Step by step:

+These functions calculate different evaluation metrics such as accuracy, precision, recall, and F-measure based on the true labels (y_true) and predicted labels (y_pred).

   Evaluate Function: